blw-ofag-ufag/eCH-0261/README.md

 - Regular external developers are integrated into the organization as **“Outside Collaborator”** and receive by default the **Write** role on all eCH repositories.

-Membership and roles are managed by the CCDT members.
+Membership and roles are managed by the FOAG's Competence Center for Digital Transformation (CCDT) members.
 Memberships and roles can be given or removed as soon as needed.
 CCDT makes a regular check of active users and adapts the accesses as needed.

 ## Issue management